GreenFrogMCBE/GreenFrogMCBE/README.md

 If you want for your plugin to be listed on the 'Plugins available for public usage' section, you must follow this rules:

-* Your plugin must contain .gfmcp file in the root directory: `
+* Your plugin must contain .gfmcp file in the root directory.
+Example here: [https://github.com/andriycraft/GreenFrogMCBE/tree/plugins/docs/.gfmcp](https://github.com/andriycraft/GreenFrogMCBE/tree/main/docs/plugins/.gfmcp)
-plugin-name: Your plugin name

-author: Your name

-repo: Repository of your plugin

-description: Description of your plugin
-`
+* Thats all

 ## Features